-- "Name": a name, a required unique string of UTF-8 characters up to 256 bytes of UTF-8 characters in length. - "Description": a description, an optional string of UTF-8 characters up to 512 bytes of UTF-8 characters in length. - "Validation expression", a string of UTF-8 characters that represent a regular expression with which the new or changed values of the attribute are checked.
+- "Name": a name, a required unique string of UTF-8 characters up to 256 bytes of UTF-8 characters in length. - "Label": an attribute label, an optional string of UTF-8 characters, up to 256 bytes in length. - "Description": a description, an optional string of UTF-8 characters up to 512 bytes of UTF-8 characters in length.

+- "Validation expression", a string of UTF-8 characters that represent a regular expression with which the new or changed values of the attribute are checked.
 For additional information on syntax and rules see: http://en.wikipedia.org/wiki/Regular expression. - "Parameters": additional attribute parameters which further constrain values assigned to the attribute: "Searchable", "Unique" and "PickList".